 General Assembly of FPR Yugoslavia adopted “Basic Law on State economy companies and higher economy organizations formed by workers’ collectives”.
 This Law enforced self-governance of workers in the companies.
 Workers’ Councils were recognized as bodies in charge to make decisions about managing production and distribution of revenues though Party still strongly influenced organization and operations of companies.
 Workers’ Councils and workers’ self-governance are the core of the concept that was alternative to Stalin’s concept of centralized governance and state ownership of public resources.
 When in 1953 Constitutional Law that amended 1946 Constitution was adopted, self-governance was established as the basic model for social and economic governance.
 All over Yugoslavia factories were opened.

-Establishing of self-governance system was directly addressed by four of our seniors / interviewees: Ivica, Jan, Đorđe and Gale
+Establishing of self-governance system was directly addressed by four of our seniors / interviewees: Ivica, Jan, Đorđe and Gale from Serbia

 Unification of Europe